json-transformations/cookiecutter/README.md

     git clone https://github.com/json-transformations/json-transformations-cookiecutter.git
     cookiecutter json-transformations-cookiecutter/

-You should then change the classifiers in `{{ package_name }}/setup.py` - it is assumed that the project will run on the latest versions of Python 3 only, but testing for Python 2.7 will should also occur.
+You should then change the classifiers in `{{ package_name }}/setup.py` - it is assumed that the project will run on the latest versions of Python 3 only, but also consider testing for Python 2.7.
 Remove any classifiers that do not apply.
 The full list of PyPI classifiers can be found [here](https://pypi.python.org/pypi?:action=list_classifiers).

 * Fill out the README.
 * The LICENSE will default to the json-transformations LICENSE.